Permits & Licenses

 Buying, Selling, or Discontinuing a Business

-Whenever you buy, sell, or discontinue a business, you will need to contact the California Department of Tax and Fee Administration (CDTFA).
-If you are buying a business, you may need to obtain a seller's permit, as permits are not transferable.
-If you are selling or discontinuing a business, you will need to close out your account.
-(If the business in question is a corporation or limited liability company, please read items 8 and 9 in addition to the other items below.)
+Whenever you buy, sell, or discontinue a business, you will need to contact us.
+If you are buying a business, you may need to obtain a seller's permit, license, or a special tax and fee account, as these are not transferable.
+If you are selling or discontinuing a business, you will need to close out your account(s).
+(If the business in question is a corporation or limited liability company, please read sections 8 and 9 in addition to the other items below.)

 Yes.
-To protect yourself from having to pay any sales and use tax owed by the business you are buying, you should write to the CDTFA and request a certificate of tax clearance.
-If you do not obtain a clearance before you buy the business, and if taxes are owed and the previous owner has failed to pay those taxes, you could be required to pay any taxes, interest, and penalties that are due.
+To protect yourself from having to pay any taxes, fees, surcharges, and assessments owed by the business you are buying, you should request a certificate of tax and fee clearance.
+To complete the tax and fee clearance request online, go to our online services website at onlineservices.cdtfa.ca.gov, and select the Request a Tax and Fee Clearance function.
+Alternatively, you can submit a written request for a tax and fee clearance to your local CDTFA office.
+If you do not obtain a clearance before you buy the business, and if amounts are owed and the previous owner has failed to pay those amounts, you could be required to pay any taxes, fees, surcharges, and assessments, including interest, and penalties that are due.

-After receiving your written request for a clearance, the CDTFA will determine whether the business you are buying owes any sales and use taxes, interest, or penalties.
-If any money is owed, the current owner will be notified and advised to pay the amount due or you will be advised of an amount to withhold from the purchase price to cover the potential liability.
-This amount must be paid to the CDTFA before a certificate of tax clearance is issued.
+After receiving your written request for a clearance, we will determine whether the business you are buying owes any taxes, fees, surcharges, and assessments, including interest, and penalties.
+If any money is owed, we will notify the current owner and advise them to pay the amount due or we will advise you of an amount to withhold from the purchase price to cover the potential liability.
+This amount must be paid to us before we will issue a certificate of tax and fee clearance.

 If the business you are buying has more than one location and you are buying one or more locations (but not all), you should request a clearance for each location.
-If the business you are buying has more than one location and you are buying all the locations, only one clearance is needed.
+If the business you are buying has more than one location and you are buying all the locations, you will need only one clearance.

-If you are buying a business through an escrow company, you should ensure that the company requests the certificate of clearance on your behalf.
-It is important to remember that if taxes are owed by the current owner and escrow closes without a certificate of tax clearance, you may be held liable for unpaid taxes (for the amount up to the purchase price for the business, which includes any assumption of indebtedness).
+If you are buying a business through an escrow company, you should ensure that the company requests the certificate of tax and fee clearance on your behalf.
+It is important to remember that if amounts are owed by the current owner and escrow closes without a certificate of tax and fee clearance, we may hold you liable for unpaid amounts (for the amount up to the purchase price for the business, which includes any assumption of indebtedness).

-• The name, address, and phone number of the purchaser.
+- The name, address, phone number, and email address of the purchaser.

-• The name, address, and phone number of the seller.
+- The name, address, phone number, and email address of the seller.

 Yes.
-If the CDTFA does not issue the certificate of tax clearance described in #1, you are required to withhold enough of the purchase price of the business to cover any amount owed to the CDTFA until the former owner produces:
+If we do not issue the certificate of tax and fee clearance described in # section 1 above, you are required to withhold enough of the purchase price of the business to cover any amount owed to us until the former owner produces:

-• A receipt from the CDTFA showing all the liability has been paid, or
+- A receipt from us showing all the liability has been paid, or

-• A certificate from the CDTFA stating that no amount is due
+- A certificate from us stating that no amount is due.

-If the CDTFA has provided you with a certificate of tax clearance for the business, you are no longer legally required to set aside funds to cover unpaid sales and use taxes.
+If we have provided you with a certificate of tax and fee clearance for the business, you are no longer legally required to set aside funds to cover unpaid amounts.

 Yes.
 A new permit would be required to show you as the correct owner.
 You will need to provide the same information required of all seller's permit applicants.
 See Obtaining a Seller's Permit.

-If you made a cash or interest-bearing security deposit to the CDTFA when you obtained your seller's permit, the entire deposit or any unused portion will be returned to you depending on whether any taxes remain to be paid.
+If you made a cash or interest-bearing security deposit to us when you obtained your seller's permit, we will return the entire deposit or any unused portion will be returned to you depending on whether any amounts remain to be paid.

-If you do not notify the CDTFA when you sell your business or stock of goods, you may be liable for taxes, interest, and penalties incurred by the purchaser or successor.
+If you do not notify us when you sell your business or stock of goods, we may hold you liable for taxes, fees, surcharges and assessments, including interest and penalties, incurred by the purchaser or successor.

 Yes.
 You should notify the CDTFA whenever a partner is added or dropped.
 Timely notification to the CDTFA could help limit the personal liability of partners for taxes, penalties, and interest charges that are incurred after the partnership change.
 You should let us know of the change in writing.
 Publishing this information in a newspaper or notifying another state agency is not sufficient notice to the CDTFA.